 Petit Institute faculty labs, graduate student mentors, and undergraduates participate in the areas of cancer biology, biomaterials, drug design, development and delivery, molecular evolution, molecular cellular and tissue biomechanics, regenerative medicine, stem cell engineering, and systems biology.

-Since its inception in 2000, the program has supported hundreds of top undergraduate researchers who have gone on to distinguished careers in research, medicine and industry.
+Since its inception in 2000, the program has supported hundreds of top undergraduate researchers who have gone on to distinguished careers in research, medicine, and industry.
 Originally it was established as a summer research experience for undergraduates at Georgia Tech by the Georgia Tech/Emory Center for the Engineering of Living Tissues (GTEC), a National Science Foundation-funded Engineering Research Center.
-The program now provides a full year research opportunity, and it has grown from funding 7-10 scholars per year to 22 scholars in 2016.
-To date, the program has funded over 240 scholars from Georgia Tech, Morehouse College, Spelman College, Georgia State University, Emory University, Agnes Scott College and Georgia Gwinnett College.
+The program now provides a full year research opportunity, and it has grown from funding 7-10 scholars per year to 17 scholars in 2019.
+To date, the program has funded over 263 scholars from Georgia Tech, Morehouse College, Spelman College, Georgia State University, Emory University, Agnes Scott College, and Georgia Gwinnett College.

-Funding for the Petit Scholars is supported by Atlanta area community members, including the Friends of the Petit Institute, as well as corporate sponsorship.
-If you are interested in donating to this valuable program, please contact us or visit the "Donate" link above.
+Funding for the Petit Scholars is supported by Atlanta area community members, including friends of the Petit Institute, as well as corporate sponsorship.
+If you are interested in donating to this valuable program, please contact us.